constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 Corollary, there is a bias based on the popularity of the data source, as it is easier to find a data source that is referenced more times and in a wide range of data source types (by data source types, I mean data sources that focus on specific topics) than data sources having the reverse properties.
-Hence by exploring more of the search space or even by making some engine having different lookup policies to answer a query there is more chance to discover those data sources.
+Hence by exploring more of the search space there is more chance to discover those data sources.
 The second problem is to reduce the execution time, and we utilize the mean of P2P caching.
 [](cite:cites Hartig2011) demonstrates that caching in LTQP can help improve the completeness of results, but in some conditions, the query execution time can be increased.
-In the [literature](#literature_review_P2P_caching), there are contributions on the topic of P2P caching, but from my knowledge, none engage with the problem of LTQP and its particularities, such as long execution time, exploration of multiple sources and difficulty for completeness (can we start from cached results and continue the query from there), which may change the conclusion of the caching and network strategy.
+In the [literature](#literature_review_P2P_caching), there are contributions on the topic of P2P caching, but from my knowledge, none engage with the problem of LTQP and its particularities, such as long execution time, exploration of multiple sources and difficulty for completeness, which may change the conclusion of the caching and network strategy.
 Additionally, in environments like Solid, privacy is an additional consideration for caching [](cite:cites 10.1145/2413176.2413215).
 It has to be considered that a mechanism to incentivize reciprocity is necessary to ensure fairness and the good functioning of the system.
 It can be implemented in multiple ways, for example, as an obligation to participate in a ratio of queries, a number of triples or links to provide, and so on.